Skip to content

 Chart Interactions

-• Time Scale switch between Hourly, Daily, and Weekly aggregation.
+• Time Scale switches between Hourly, Daily, and Weekly aggregation.

 • Data Series panel toggle individual series (Demand, Solar, Wind, Hydro) on or off to focus on specific resources.